anurag19100/Tour-booking-Website/README.md

 * Advanced authentication features
   - Signup, confirm user email, login with refresh token, two-factor authentication
 * And More !
 There's always room for improvement!

+## Summary of the App

+- Fronted using ReactJS
+- Backend usign ExpressJS
+- MongoDB NoSQL Database is used to store User, Tour, Reviews and Bookings Data
+- Used Stripe API to process payments(though it is in the test mode :/)
+- Used demo data provided by Jonas Schmedtmann for Tours, Reviews and Users
+- Used jwt to provide authentication to users
+- Used bcrypt to encrypt passwords and implemented features to reset passwords by sending a security token via mail

 ## Tech Stack